 - What It Lacks: Serious beginners will struggle with control as they improve their game.

+The Head TI S6 tops our list of the best tennis racquets for beginners due to it’s large head size and budget-friendly price.
 For beginners who are interested in tennis but not sure they want to commit for the long term, the Head TI S6 is a great racquet.
 It’s affordable, yet still offers excellent quality that will allow you to improve.
 It has a large head size and sweet spot which helps new players generate good power and create confidence.
-The 16×19 string pattern makes this one of the best tennis racquets for spin.
-If you improve to the intermediate level this racquet will still work, but you may consider switching to a more advanced racquet like the Clash below.
+If you improve to the intermediate level this racquet will still work, but you may consider switching to a more advanced racquet like the Yonex Ezone below.

 Read our full Head TI S6 Review.